kristianwiklund/model-railroading/station restoration/README.md

 ## Printing the models.

-Print using an SLA printer.
+Print the doors and windows on an SLA printer.

 Needed: